Keywords: traveling, gourmet, art, nature, UNESCO, physical exercise, architecture

 Finland belongs to the west (EU member, free press, transparent democracy and low corruption) but because we have Russia as our neighbour, there are also many good Russian restaurants in Helsinki which you might want to try out.
 My recommendations are Saslik, Troikka and Bellevue.

-In case you are blessed with a longer time in Finland and you are not able to visit any private summer cottages, I have a few recommendations for you.
+In case you are blessed with a longer time in Finland, I have a few recommendations for you.

 Rovaniemi in Lapland is the most popular tourist city besides of Helsinki because it offers Christmas fairyland miracles for children and because many snow related activities are easier to do there.